Ross65536/adc-middleware/README.md

 - `adc.resourceServerUrl`: The url to the underlying resource server.

 Optional:
-- `server.servlet.context-path`: The base path of the middleware API, defaults to: `/airr/v2`
+- `server.servlet.context-path`: The base path of the middleware API, used to forward requests.
+Defaults to: `/airr/v1`
 - `server.port`: The middleware server port, defaults to `8080`

 Running with custom properties file (using deployment jar):